 Board games can also create a space for healthy emotional interactions between teenagers and parents.
 When a board game brings family members face to face for intergenerational play, it creates a positive common experience.
 This experience can become a joyful shared memory that affects relationships long after the game has ended.

-Board games also benefit seniors in multiple ways.
+Board games also benefit seniors.
 They help prevent social isolation, one of the most harmful and painful experiences of old age.
 They also strengthen cognitive abilities, which helps seniors remain active and independent.

 Board games help players of all ages learn that not everything is under their control.
 Sometimes in games, as in life, things just happen.
 Learning to let go and roll with the dice can help players learn to let go of their anxieties.